WithSecureLabs/snake-core/README.md

 # Examples

-Snake is a RESTful API so the examples below are not pretty, if that happens to be a requirement see [snake-skin](https://github.com/countercept/snake-skin).
+Snake is a RESTful API so the examples below are not pretty, if that happens to be a requirement (see [snake-skin](https://github.com/countercept/snake-skin)).
-As these examples only scratch the surface, for a complete summary of the API see [API]().
+As these examples only scratch the surface, for a complete summary of the API see ([API](https://github.com/countercept/snake-core/wiki/api)).

 ## Submitting a File